 We ride at a leisurely pace, probably averaging 15 – 20 km/h.
+Many of our riders now use e-bikes.
 On a ride, you should be self-sufficient.
 Your bike needs to be well maintained.
 You should carry a puncture repair kit and two spare tubes.
 You will be wearing a crash helmet and have something to drink to stay hydrated.
 We encourage you to be a considerate and careful rider.
 A loud bike bell will help alert walkers of your approach.

 You can follow us on our Facebook page .

 Here is a link that will enable you to look after anyone who has an accident.
 Do read it first though. https://www.redcross.org.nz/first-aid/first-aid-app/

 Good company in a journey makes the way seem shorter. — Izaak Walton